 “We must exact a price from terror,” he said at the scene of the first explosion.
 “We must return to be in control of Israel, to restore deterrence against terror.”

 Police, who were searching for the suspected attackers, said their initial findings showed that shrapnel-laden explosive devices were placed at the two sites.
-The twin blasts occurred amid the buzz of rush hour traffic and police briefly closed part of a main highway leading out of the city, where the fist explosion went off.
-Video from shortly after the first blast showed debris strewn along the sidewalk as the wail of ambulances blared.
+The twin blasts occurred amid the buzz of rush hour traffic and police briefly closed part of a main highway leading out of the city, where the first explosion went off.
+Video from shortly after the initial blast showed debris strewn along the sidewalk as the wail of ambulances blared.
 A bus in Ramot was pocked with what looked like shrapnel marks.

 “It was a crazy explosion.
 There is damage everywhere here,” Yosef Haim Gabay, a medic who was at the scene when the first blast occurred, told Israeli Army Radio.
 “I saw people with wounds bleeding all over the place.”

 While Palestinians have carried out stabbings, car rammings and shootings in recent years, bombing attacks have become very rare since the end of a Palestinian uprising nearly two decades ago.